opensearch-project/documentation-website/_security/access-control/permissions.md

 ## Security REST permissions

-These permissions apply to rest APIs to control access to the endpoints.
-Granting access to any of these will allow access to change the crucial operational components of Security plugin.
+These permissions apply to REST APIs to control access to the endpoints.
+Granting access to any of these will allow a user the permission to change fundamental operational components of the Security plugin.
 Allowing access to these endpoints has the potential to trigger operational changes in the cluster.
 Proceed with caution.
 {: .warning }